toastyboost/react-collapser/README.md

 - [x] SSR friendly
 - [x] Gracefuly degradeted logic - if you dont want to customize - use props - if not - style yourself
 - [x] Zero dependencies

+## Props

+Always open - accordion have opened items, if boolean - if number - opened count of
+Animated

 ## Development